-As Al becomes more embedded in daily operations, organizations recognize the need for stronger protection.
+As AI becomes more embedded in daily operations, organisations recognise the need for stronger protection.
 While 96% of companies have concerns about employee use of these tools, nearly as many are willing to invest in solutions to overcome their concerns.

-"The big focus is going to be how do you get ahead of AI?
+"The big focus is going to be how do you get ahead of Al?
 The security focus is about reducing the size of data, monitoring data more carefully.
-On the AI side, to make your models more representative to identify bias, you need more data.
-So how do you reconcile?" says a Director of Engineering, Architecture, and Analytics in transportation.
-The vast majority of decision-makers (87%) are
+On the Al side, to make your models more representative to identify bias, you need more data.
+So how do you reconcile?" says a Director of Engineering, Architecture and Analytics in transportation.
+The vast majority of decision-makers (87%) are ready to spend both time and money on training employees in secure practices for using AI tools.
+That's because 85% say it's critical for employees to use these tools to stay competitive.

-Nearly all organizations (93%) are at some stage of developing or implementing controls around AI usage, but many are still in the early phases.
-Only 39% have fully implemented data security controls for AI, while 24% have developed policies but haven't yet put them into action.
+Nearly all organisations (93%) are at some stage of developing or implementing controls around AI usage, but many are still in the early phases.
+Only 39% have fully implemented data security controls for AI, while 24% have developed policies, but haven't yet put them into action.
 A VP of Data Security in hospitality claims, "we've got to align on controls for AI but are embracing the use of AI in the meantime.
 It does make life better and helps us be more efficient."

-While organizations are taking steps to protect sensitive data from being misused in Al apps, there's a clear need for more comprehensive controls.
-Currently, 43% of companies are focused on preventing sensitive data from being uploaded into Al apps, while another 42% are logging all activities and content within these apps for potential investigations or incident response.
-Similarly, 42% are blocking user access to unauthorized tools, and an equal percentage are investing in employee training on secure Al use.

-Companies with employees who engage in unauthorized Al usage have a higher need for certain types of controls.
-Among those with unauthorized Al usage, 42% need controls to identify risky users based on Al queries, compared to 30% for those without unauthorized use.
-Moreover, 40% of organizations dealing with unauthorized Al use need controls to manage the lifecycle of data (such as retention and deletion protocols), compared to 27% of companies without this issue.
+While organisations are taking steps to protect sensitive data from being misused in AI apps, there's a clear need for more comprehensive controls.
+Currently, 43% of companies are focused on preventing sensitive data from being uploaded into AI apps, while another 42% are logging all activities and content within these apps for potential investigations or incident response.
+Similarly, 42% are blocking user access to unauthorised tools, and an equal percentage are investing in employee training on secure AI use.
+Companies with employees who engage in unauthorised AI usage have a higher need for certain types of controls.
+Among those with unauthorised AI usage, 42% need controls to identify risky users based on AI queries, compared to 30% for those without unauthorised use.
+Moreover, 40% of organisations dealing with unauthorised AI use need controls to manage the lifecycle of data (such as retention and deletion protocols), compared to 27% of companies without this issue.

-Top 5 AI controls needed Prevent sensitive data 43% from being uploaded to Al Log all activities and content in 42% Al tools for potential investigations or incident response Block user access to 42% unauthorized AI tools Train employees on 42% secure AI tool use Identify risky users 41% based on queries into AI
+Top Five AI controls needed Prevent sensitive data from being uploaded to Al 43% Log all activities and content in Al tools for potential investigations or incident response 42% Block user access to unauthorised AI tools 42% Train employees on secure AI tool use 42% Identify risky users based on queries into Al 41%